GIS system propsoed to city council

-VINTON - During constructions projects in the past, Vinton city staff has had to rely on memories or written records for locating water and sanitary sewer lines through the community.
+VINTON — During construction projects in the past, Vinton city staff has had to rely on memories or written records for locating water and sanitary sewer lines through the community.

 During a council committee meeting last week, Nate Kass, Fehr Graham Engineering & Environmental, shared with council members the benefits of a geographic information system (GIS).